 Shomik Ghosh is a litigator with experience in complex commercial and class action litigation, government investigations, and antitrust litigation and counseling.

-Shomik has represented clients in consumer class action, antitrust, RICO matters as well as in investigations pursued by the Department of Justice, DEA, ATF, SEC, and FINRA.
-He has represented a major New York construction company facing RICO and Sherman Act claims, represented a real estate investment company in a money laundering investigation by the US Attorney and the DEA, and a real estate investment company in a Department of Justice fraud investigation.
-Shomik was a key member of the teams that successfully resolved a high-profile prosecution of a prominent biotechnology investor and philanthropist by the SEC, defended Bausch & Lomb against allegations of price-fixing in the contact lens industry, represented the NCAA in suits by student-athletes seeking compensation, and defended Citibank in against price-fixing allegations involving the VIX.
+Shomik has represented clients in consumer class action, antitrust, and RICO matters as well as in investigations pursued by the Department of Justice, DEA, ATF, SEC, and FINRA.
+He has represented a major New York construction company facing RICO and Sherman Act claims; represented a real estate investment company in a money laundering investigation by the U.S. Attorney and the DEA; and a real estate investment company in a Department of Justice fraud investigation.
+Shomik was a key member of the teams that successfully resolved a high-profile prosecution of a prominent biotechnology investor and philanthropist by the SEC; defended Bausch & Lomb against allegations of price-fixing in the contact lens industry; represented the NCAA in suits by student-athletes seeking compensation; and defended Citibank in against price-fixing allegations involving the VIX.

 Shomik earned his J.D., magna cum laude, from the University of Michigan Law School, where he was one of the top five students in his class, and worked for the school’s Federal Appellate Litigation and State Appellate Litigation clinics.